BabylonJSX/SolidParticleSystem/README.md

 * **_position_** : Vector3  default = (0, 0, 0)
 * **_rotation_** : Vector3  default = (0, 0, 0)
+* **_quaternion_** : Vector3  default = undefined
 * **_velocity_** : Vector3  default = (0, 0, 0)
 * **_color_** : Vector4  default = (1, 1, 1, 1)
 * **_scale_** : Vector3  default = (1, 1, 1)
 * **_uvs_** : Array(4) default = [0,0, 1,1]
 * **_alive_** : boolean  default = true

+If you set a particle rotation quaternion, its rotation property will then be ignored.
+If you set your SPS in billboard mode, you should only set a _rotation.z_ value.

 Please note that all positions are expressed in the mesh **local space** and not in the World space.